-No business is alike.
+No small business is alike.
 Products, customers, strategies, and everything in between all vary to certain extents depending on your industry specific needs.

-What all businesses have in common, however, is the environment in which they operate.
-The world is becoming increasingly digital, synchronized, and competitive.
+What all small businesses have in common, however, is the environment in which they operate.
+The world is becoming increasingly digital, synchronized, and competitive-small businesses are no exception to this rule.
 Enlisting the right all-in-one business management software for your business will help you stay ahead of the curve.